 4. Dr. Niakiani will then replace your gum and stitch it back into place.
-Finally, we’ll dress the wound with gauze to limit future bleeding.
+Finally, we’ll dress the wound in gauze to limit future bleeding.

 After the treatment, our patients usually recover within a few days.
 Many patients are prescribed painkillers and, depending on the case, we may recommend the following options:

 – Rinse your mouth with salt water several times a day in order to reduce swelling.

 – Eat soft foods like yogurt and soup.